Meet Surgical Technologist – Christine Mejia

 Mejia didn't just want a job, she wanted a career.
 After doing a little homework, and looking at surgical tech schools, she decided on Concorde.

-The relatively short training period, median pay and higher-than-average projected growth rate for surgical technologist jobs were all attractive.
+were all attractive.
 She also loved the fact that the experience she would gain could act as "a stepping stone" if she decided to pursue a nursing or physician's assistant degree in the future.

 What the Concorde program offered